Leslie Hardy and Jeffrey Wylie formed third act productions to reclaim creative power and green light/produce their own projects.

 MOM'S DAY

+An iPhone exercise.
 A mother and daughter navigate mother's day, and each other.

 Feature Scripts